-8 of the top alternative football betting markets
+- 8 of the best football betting markets to bet on

 A great place to start for newcomers who are betting on goals for the first time is the half-time full-time market.

-As a sports betting and football fan, it’s easy to get a feel for the outcome of a particular and game and that feeling can be enhanced by understanding the goal scoring efficiency of a team.
-Take the top teams for example Man Utd, Man City, Liverpool, Real Madrid, Barcelona.
+As a sports betting and football fan, it’s easy to get a feel for the outcome of a particular game and that feeling can be enhanced by understanding the goal scoring efficiency of a team.
+Take the top teams for example:, Man City, Liverpool, Real Madrid, Barcelona.

-You know these teams have goals in them for all areas of the pitch, so it makes betting on goal scorers more accessible.
-That little it of extra knowledge can encourage gamblers to lean towards particular players.
-The added cushion of an ‘Anytime’ goal gives you slight cushion over the first or last goal scorer scenario.
+You know these teams have goals in them from all areas of the pitch, so it makes betting on goalscorers more accessible.
+That little bit of extra knowledge can encourage gamblers to lean towards particular players.
+The added cushion of an ‘Anytime’ goal gives you a slight bit of comfort over the first or last goalscorer scenario.

-Naturally, the odds decrease when you pick a striker, as they are the most likely to score anytime in a match.
-But if you’re looking for better odds on scoring midfielders for example or the chance of a defender ‘nicking’ one, this is the market for that situation.
+Naturally, the odds decrease when you pick a striker, as they are the most likely to score at any time in a match.
+But if you’re looking for better odds on scoring midfielders for example, or the chance of a defender ‘nicking’ one, this is the market for that situation.

-One of the most popular ways to bet on goals in football is to use the total goals market.
+One of the most popular football betting markets is the total goals market.
 The general line used by bookmakers is 2.5, so you bet on whether there will be two goals or less in the game, or three goals or more.
-Using the .5 line, this means that it is two way and there must be a winner.
+Using the .5 line means that it is two-way and there must be a winner.
 This line cannot end in a draw.

 This is not as flexible as the total goals betting market, but it is another very simple way to place bets on goals in football, rather than choosing a team to win.
-The market is as simple as it sounds, it is simply betting on both teams to score.
-The options are yes or no, so you either back that both teams will score in the game, or that both teams will not score in the game.
+The market is as simple as it sounds – you’re betting on both teams to score.
+The options are yes or no, so you either back both teams to score in the game, or you wager that both teams will not score in the game.

 Goals are definitely where the majority of bets are wagered outside of the actual result itself.
 But with data recording become more detailed around a football match, it opens up opportunities for alternative bets.

-Throw-ins, cards, goals kicks, corners, free-kicks all being recorded as a number on a database, paves the way for anyone to challenge that outcome and bet on it.
-Its then down the ambition of the betting site to acquire that information and package it into markets for punters to gamble on.
-1 card to be shown in the first 10 minutes, toal cards, first half throw-ins odd/even and so on.
+Throw-ins, cards, goals kicks, corners and free-kicks are all being recorded as a number on a database, and this paves the way for anyone to challenge that outcome and bet on it.
+It’s then down to the ambition of the betting site to acquire that information and package it into markets for punters to gamble on.
+One card to be shown in the first 10 minutes, total cards, first half throw-ins odd/even, and so on.

-These alternative markets are often easier to predict than goals, if you know there’s an attacking game coming up, chances are lots of goal kicks & corners, or local derby might be a card fest if the stakes are high!
+These alternative markets are often easier to predict than goals.
+If you’re certain there’s an attacking game coming up, the chances are that there will be lots of goal kicks & corners, or a local derby might be a card fest if the stakes are high!